ezShroom/svelte-imperative/README.md

-# svelte-imperative - imperative components for svelte 5
+# svelte-imperative - a stateful wrapper for svelte 5 imperative components

-Svelte provides the [imperative component API](https://svelte.dev/docs/svelte/imperative-component-api) to create components without a framework like SvelteKit.
-However, it can be difficult to make the props reactive in Svelte 5 because the `mount` function takes a state variable in (instead of returning functions to update props as in Svelte 4), and state runes behave differently in `svelte.js` files than they do in `.svelte` files, making them difficult to manage correctly.

-Generally, you should prefer SvelteKit as it does this for you ([even in SPAs](https://svelte.dev/docs/kit/page-options#ssr)), but there are cases where you may still want to use the imperative API, like when using Svelte for only _part_ of a page.

-This project provides a class to make handling reactivity in imperative components easier by making prop updates imperative again.
+**tl;dr**: Svelte 5 killed `$set` but didn’t replace it.
+This package wraps the new `mount()` API to give you prop updates without fighting proxies in .svelte.js files.

+**👉 Use this if:**

+- You’re stuck with imperative components (browser extensions, partial rendering, legacy code, etc). **SvelteKit is a better solution in most cases, and does this for you.**
+- You miss Svelte 4’s `$set`, or just generally think that kind of interface is better for you
+- You’ve tried `$state` for reactivity with imperative components in `.svelte.js` and now hate proxies

 ## Installation